joseavr/cheat-sheets/Javascript/JS Events-Lambda.md

 - `onmousemove` - mouse pointer is moved over an element
 	- `.addEventLister("mousemove", fun)`

+## Location of onClick

+- clientX/Y: 0,0 is top left of the browser window (under the toolbar/bookmarks bar)
+- offsetX/Y: 0,0 is top left of clicked element
+- screenX/Y: 0,0 is top left of monitor/display
+- pageX/Y: 0,0 is top left of page content, including scroll

 # 🔗 Associating Function with Events
 - **Call function when an element (button) is clicked on**